-Hometown Heroes allows customers to purchase cookies to be donated to support our local hometown heroes, essential workers, active military personnel, and veterans.
+Mints for the Military allows customers to purchase cookies to be donated to support active military personnel, and veterans.
+Cookies are donated locally and overseas.

-Because there is no product to deliver, girls should collect payment for Hometown Heroes cookies when the customer places the order.
+Because there is no product to deliver, girls should collect payment for Mints for the Military cookies when the customer places the order.
 Troops do not set these cookies aside out of their inventory.
 They should record them inside of eBudde.

-At the end of the program, GSGCF will pair with troops to deliver cookies to local hometown heroes, and partner with Solider's Angels, who will ensure that cookies are delivered to the military!
+At the end of the program, GSGCF will pair with troops to deliver cookies to local military organizations, and partner with Solider's Angels, who will ensure that cookies are delivered to the military!